mtsmn/IoT/getting_started/getting-started-iot-conveyor.md

 The device name is displayed in the Device Properties card.
 4. Send sensor data to platform.
 The device sends data to {{site.data.keyword.iot_short_notm}} when sensor readings change.
 You can simulate this by stopping, starting or changing the speed of the conveyor belt.
-**Path A:** If you are running the app on a mobile device, shaking it can trigger accelerometer data for the conveyor belt.
+**Path A:** If you are accessing the app on a mobile browser, try shaking your smart phone to trigger accelerometer data for the conveyor belt.
 {: tip}
 3. Verify that updated device data points that correspond to the published message are displayed in the Device Properties card.
 Message example A: